DIY vs PAID – 17 Garden Tool Organizer Solutions (for Inside or Outside of Your Shed)

 If you aren't too worried about how they look, you can always stick a screw in a piece of wood or a dowel and achieve the same results.

-You get six hooks in each set for under $10, making them an excellent choice for use inside or outside of your garden shed or garage.
+You get six hooks in each set for about $10, making them an excellent choice for use inside or outside of your garden shed or garage.
 See more info here

 A piece of pegboard and a few hooks are the ideal storage system for hanging tools.
 But, when you have items that can be hung, you can always use a couple of pieces of scrap wood to cobble to create storage shelves.